hewinsonj/MyTikiAPP/README.md

   - create my own recipes.
   - update my own recipes.
   - customize provided recipes.
+  - add additional ingredient (and ingredient amout) input boxes if the recipe calls for it.
+  - add additional garnish (and garnish amout) input boxes if the recipe calls for it.
   - add customized recipes to my "MyOriginals" folder.
   - view all of the provided recipes.
   - view all of my original recipes in a list.